bpf-endeavor/Servant/docs/servant_testbed_preparation.md

     sudo apt update
     sudo apt install -y clang-11 clang-9 llvm-11 llvm-9
     ```
+    > Install `llvm-13`.
+You need to get installation script from the website (also available in /docs directory).

     Update the `$HOME/.bashrc` and append this line.
 Then source the `bashrc` file.